ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 end
 ```

-Create the `PerkChanged` event at the end of the script.
-This function will be called when the `perkChanged` event has fired when a player purchases a perk.
-It will check to see which perk was purchased, and store the perk amount in the `amount` variable.
+The total tips amount for the player is updated with the `amount`.

 ```lua
 playerData.tips = playerData.tips + amount
 ```

-The total tips amount for the player is updated with the `amount`.
+Update the player's storage, and submit the total tip amount to the leaderboard.

 ```lua
 Storage.SetPlayerData(buyer, playerData)
 SubmitLeaderboardEntry(buyer, playerData.tips)
 ```

-Update the player's storage, and submit the total tip amount to the leaderboard.

 !!! warning "Multiple perkChanged Events"
     Something to be aware of, is if you have multiple `perkChanged` events, all of them will fire when the player purchases a perk.

 #### Create OnJoined Function

+ When the player joins the game, the `perkChangedEvent` will be connected.

 ```lua
 local function OnJoined(player)